Fins are an essential part of your scuba gear. They propel you underwater and make or break your dive experience.

 The paddles are medium in size which provides a good compromise between maneuverability and thrust.
-The Tusa Solla is pretty affordable and definitely worth a look.
+The Tusa Solla is affordable and definitely worth a look.

 The Mares X-Stream is one of the newer dive fins on the market.
 It is an open heel paddle scuba fin that has a comfortable foot pocket.
-The shape of the blade is rather unique and it is designed for less turbulence while you’re diving.
+The shape of the blade is rather unique, and it is designed for less turbulence while you’re diving.

-The X-Stream works on a similar split mechanism as the ScubaPro Seawing Nova in that it has a flex area right in front of the foot pocket that allows the blade to act like a split blade.
+The X-Stream works on a similar split mechanism as the ScubaPro Seawing Nova in that it has a flex area right in front of the foot pocket that allows the blade to act similar to a split blade.
 This way the fin provides the thrust of a paddle fin with the reduced effort and drag from split fins.

 The strap is designed to provide a secure closure while your foot is in the fin.
 It’s comfortable to close and initially needs adjustment.
-A bungee strap would be a good change but the standard strap works fine.
+A bungee strap would be a good change, but the standard strap works fine.

 The blade transfers your kick and transforms it into a powerful thrust forward.
 It features a center channel that is designed to force the water down the blade instead of allowing it to spill over the sides.
 This reduces the energy needed to propel yourself through the water.